Larry D. James: Air Force career

 James entered the Air Force as a distinguished graduate of the United States Air Force Academy in 1978.
 His career spanned a wide variety of space operations and acquisition assignments, including astronaut in the Manned Spaceflight Engineer Program, Air Staff program element monitor, Global Positioning System satellite program manager, and Chief of Operations, 14th Air Force.

 James has commanded at the squadron, group and wing levels, and was Vice Commander of the Space and Missile Systems Center.
 He has served on the staffs of Headquarters United States Air Force, United States Space Command and Air Force Space Command.
 He also served as the Senior Space Officer for Operation Iraqi Freedom at Prince Sultan Air Base, Saudi Arabia.
 Prior to his last assignment, the general was Vice Commander, 5th Air Force, and Deputy Commander, 13th Air Force, Yokota Air Base, Japan.

 James was previously assigned as Commander, 14th Air Force (Air Forces Strategic), Air Force Space Command, and Commander, Joint Functional Component Command for Space, United States Strategic Command, Vandenberg Air Force Base.
 As the Air Force's operational space component to USSTRATCOM, James led more than 20,500 personnel responsible for providing missile warning, space superiority, space situational awareness, satellite operations, space launch and range operations.
-As Commander, JFCC SPACE, he directed all assigned and attached USSTRATCOM space forces providing tailored, responsive, local and global space effects in support of national, USSTRATCOM and combatant commander objectives.
+As Commander, JFCC SPACE, he directed all assigned and attached USSTRATCOM space forces.

 NASA

 James retired from the Air Force on August 1, 2013, and assumed the role of deputy director of NASA's Jet Propulsion Laboratory on September 23, 2013.
 He became the interim director of JPL in August 2021, following the return of former JPL director Michael Watkins to academia.
 He resumed his role of deputy director for JPL following the appointment of Laurie Leshin to the director position on May 16, 2022.
+James officially left NASA's JPL on March 13, 2024, to join the Aerospace Corporation Board of Trustees on March 14, 2024.